Q: Maybe this is wishful thinking, but is it possible to have bad credit and still get a card with a high limit?

 That means that even if you start out with a security deposit of only a few hundred dollars, you can easily add some to it whenever you get a chance.
 Then before you know it, you will have a high security deposit and therefore a high credit limit.
 For many, this is perhaps the only way of getting credit cards for bad credit with a high credit limit.

 The other big benefit is that your security deposit will probably be earning you interest, just like a savings account does.
+However, in today’s interest rate environment that interest rate might be absurdly low, like 0.1%.
+But something is better than nothing, for sure.
 Then when your credit is good enough to move onto an unsecured, your security deposit will be fully refundable when you close the account.